|For Immediate Release

 Chief of Staff

-SANTA ANA – Orange County high school students will have the opportunity to get a behind-the-scenes look next week at what it’s like to be a prosecutor, police detective, and judge during the 13th Annual Summer Youth Education Conference.
-This weeklong program will begin Monday, Aug.
-6, 2012, at 8:30 a.m. and will include over 35 hours of hands-on activities, culminating in a mock trial and a graduation ceremony on Friday, Aug.
-10, 2012.
+SANTA ANA – Orange County high school students will have the opportunity next week to get a behind-the-scenes look at what it’s like to be a prosecutor, police detective, and judge during the 14th annual Summer Youth Education Conference.
+This weeklong program will begin on Monday, Aug.
+5, 2013, at 8:30 a.m. and will include 35 to 40 hours of hands-on-activities, culminating in a mock trial and graduation ceremony on Friday, Aug.
+9, 2013.

-“I am glad that our program helps young people in our community learn about the criminal justice system,” said District Attorney Tony Rackauckas.
-“It’s our privilege to work with local teens to encourage them to choose a positive path.
+“This program is a great way for young people in our community to learn about the criminal justice system,” said District Attorney Tony Rackauckas.
+“Working with local teens is extremely important in helping these kids choose a positive path.
 Some of these students may serve our community and become the next generation of prosecutors, police officers, and judges.”

 The Summer Youth Education Conference gives students interested in law enforcement a better understanding of the criminal justice system.
-Students will have an opportunity to visit numerous government agencies and network with criminal justice professionals.
-The participants will visit the Santa Ana Police Department, U.S. Courthouse, Orange County Sheriff’s Department Training Facility and Coroner’s Office, and Orange County Crime Laboratory, and Coroner’s office.
-Educational workshops will be presented by police officers, OCDA investigators, prosecutors, community agencies, and other criminal justice professionals.
+Students will have an opportunity to visit numerous government agencies and meet with criminal justice professionals.
+The participants will visit the Santa Ana Police Department, Ronald Reagan Federal Building and Courthouse, Orange County Sheriff’s Department Training Facility and Coroner’s Office, and Orange County Crime Laboratory.
+Educational workshops will be presented by a police investigator, prosecutor, community agencies, and other criminal justice professionals.

-This year, 25 students from 13 school districts throughout the County were selected to participate, including students from Santa Ana, Orange, and Irvine Unified school districts.
+This year, 27 students from 13 school districts throughout the County were selected to participate, including students from Santa Ana, Orange, and Irvine Unified school districts.